mgrolinger/plantumlstubber/README.md

 ## Swagger UI and Output
 The generator provides a swagger ui on http://localhost:19191/swagger-ui.html#/

-## Basic notation
-That is how I do it:

-*.iuml are includible files that contain a re-usable service definition.
-Use them with the directive !include *.puml are plantUML files that are self-sufficient and should not be !included in other files.
-These files, however, may include .iuml files

-This maybe your understanding as well or not, but the stubber will mostly generate .iuml files.
-The example.puml files give a hint how the generated stubs can be used.

 ### Output

 You can generate two types of diagrams: